DEXTURE1/Experiment-3.2-JAVA/README.md

 Dependencies: spring-context, spring-core, spring-beans, spring-orm, spring-tx, hibernate-core, mysql-connector-j, HikariCP, jakarta.persistence-api, jakarta.transaction-api.

-Use this scaffold as the starting point for Parts A, B, and C of the experiment.
+Use this scaffold as the starting point for Parts A, B, and C of the experiments.